YongrinPark/IE434-Deep-Dive-Project/report/readme.md

 - key insights
 - team contributions

----

-## 🎥 Project Video (Hosted on Google Drive)

 The final presentation video could not be uploaded directly to GitHub due to file size limitations.

-You can watch the video here:

-👉 **[Google Drive Video Link]**
-*(Insert your actual Drive link here)*

-This video includes:
-- a 5–7 minute overview of the project
-- motivation for the problem
-- technical challenges and lessons learned
-- conclusions relevant to real stakeholders
-- slide-by-slide walkthrough

----

-## 📌 Notes

-- All raw datasets are stored in the team's Google Drive (not included in GitHub due to size limits).
-- Only cleaned `.pkl` working/debug datasets are included in `/data` for reproducibility.
-- Notebooks referenced in the presentation are available in `/code_notebook`.